bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

     $ git config --global alias.ci commit
     $ git config --global alias.st status

 The previous code example creates globally stored shortcuts for common git commands.
 Creating the aliases will not modify the source commands.
 So `git checkout` will still be available even though we now have the `git co` alias.
-These aliases were created with the `--global` flag which means they will be stored in Git’s global operating system level configuration file.
+These aliases were created with the `--global` flag which means they will be stored in Git's global operating system level configuration file.
 On linux systems, the global config file is located in the User home directory at `/.gitconfig`.

     [alias]
             co = checkout